FortinetCloudCSE/k8s-101-workshop/content/02_quickstart_overview_faq/02_02_k8s_overview/02_02_03_k8snodeandservice.md

 {{< notice warning >}}

 Do not forget to remove your AKS cluster.
-We will no longer need this.
+We will use self-managed k8s for handson activites.

  {{< /notice >}}
 delete your aks cluster with below command, this will took around 5 minutes.